 Belleville Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a patient at Helia Southbelt Healthcare – Four Fountains, call the Rosenfeld Injury Lawyers law offices.
+If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a patient at Helia Southbelt Healthcare – Four Fountains, call the Rosenfeld Injury Lawyers LLC law offices.
 Our reputable Belleville qualified attorneys can successfully resolve your abuse, neglect or mistreatment victim case on your behalf against Illinois nursing facility that caused your loved one harm.

 We urge you to contact our St. Clair County elder abuse law office at (888) 424-5757.
 Schedule your appointment today to speak with one of our experienced lawyers for your free comprehensive case review.
 We accept every nursing home abuse/neglect claim for compensation through contingency fee arrangements.
 This means our legal fees are paid only after we have negotiated an out of court settlement on your behalf or have successfully resolved your case in a court of law.